 One of Buffett's best investments was taking a major stake in Coca-Cola

-Will Coke stay down for the count this time?
-Motley Fool Inside Value lead analyst Philip Durell doesn't think so.
+Motley Fool Inside Value lead analyst Philip Durell was among the few who didn't think the market could keep such a great company down for long.
 He recommended the company to subscribers in the January 2005 issue, for many of the same reasons Buffett bought in 1988.
-Coke's situation is just ugly enough to get you a great price on a good company.
+Coke's situation was just (but not too) ugly enough to get you a great price on a good company.

 The same could also be said for the public relations difficulties facing Wal-Mart